 Who Else Do You Need In Your Network?

-Do you need to grow your network?
-Do you need to meet more people?
-ALWAYS!
+We all can benefit from growing our network.
 So who are the people you want to meet?
 Create a list of people you would like to meet.
 They could be movers and shakers in your industry.
-It could be a person who’s name comes up frequently in conversation.
-It could be almost anyone.
-As you write down their name, also write down WHY you want to meet them!
+It could be a person whose name comes up frequently in conversation.
+Here is some help: Tips for creating your networking bucket list

 I keep writing about networking because it is so misunderstood by those new to job search.
 If you consider yourself to be the owner of your own business (Me, Inc!) then maybe you would understand the power and importance of building a more targeted network.